programmerarthur/programmerarthur/README.md

 👋 Greetings, fellow developers!

+👀 Interests:
+- Game development
+- Music production
+- Programming
+- Website development

-👀 Interests:               📚 Areas of Expertise:    🌱 Currently learning:   💻 Skills:
+📚 Areas of Expertise:
+- Game development
+- Music production
+- Programming
+- Website development

+🌱 Currently learning:
+- Music production
+- Website development

+💻 Skills:
-- Game development         - Game development         - Music production       - Versatile software engineering
+- Versatile software engineering
-- Music production         - Music production         - Website development    - Attention to detail
+- Attention to detail
-- Programming              - Programming                                          - Dedication to excellence
+- Dedication to excellence
-- Website development      - Website development

 💞️ Looking to collaborate on game development

-📫 How to reach me:         🧠 About me:
+📫 How to reach me:
-- Discord: artyokai#4444   As a lifelong learner, I am constantly striving to improve my craft and stay up-to-date with the latest trends and best practices in the industry.
+- Discord: artyokai#4444

+🧠 About me:
+hmm

 <!---
 programmerarthur/programmerarthur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.